NAYEEM65/Numerical_Integration_MATLAB/README.md

 There are 4 programming files with (.m) extension.
  For Output and graph there include 1 pdf and 1 Docs file.
+ And Lastly there include an algorithm pdf file